tsai810417/coding-challenge/prototype.md

 ```

 ### Closures
+Closure use the variable defined outside of the scope of the function( use variable declared in the parent function)

 When define a function, there are three levels of scope that the function will have access to:
 - Arguments passed into the function
 - Variables defined in the function